 The bottom line is the needs of the people that are going to be using the product are always the same as the needs of the organization.
 If you address their needs first, then they will habitually use it, need it, love it, and thank you for it.
 When users love a product, then the organization benefits which results in more sales, less time by employees spent on mundane tasks, etc.

-Sometimes stakeholders have a tough time grasping user needs.
+Sometimes stakeholders have a tough time grasping user needs (we see this all the time from the data in our win-loss research programs).
 There are many ways to involve the project’s stakeholders in this UX process.
 It can be really fun, and everybody feels heard.
 Many studies suggest that involving executives in projects increases success statistics.
 Think about how powerful it would be to have an executive help you facilitate a UX interview.
 They’d see firsthand what people are dealing with, and the importance of UX and design work as it pertains to nailing the right set of experiences.

 Nailing the experience is what really makes a significant difference with things like efficiency, throughput, happier end users/employees, etc. User focus also forces intense clarity for what you should be prioritizing and why.
 Knowing the top jobs to be done for your end-users allows you to prioritize with authority.
 This saves money in the long term and further aids in team alignment.